NiCkWKT/NiCkWKT/README.md

 ### Hi there 👋

+This is Nick.
+I am currently a year 2 computer science student in CUHK.

+I am quite passionate about programming since I can build several interesting products myself.
+I am currenly working on some web development stuff.
+I learnt the basics about web programming myself such as HTML, CSS, Javascript.
+Then I switched to learning React since it is a very popular framework and I find it very useful in building front end stuff.

+I have created a recipe app using React.
+You can check out my repository.
 <!--
 **NiCkWKT/NiCkWKT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.